-Note also that the fertiliser application rates detailed in MTSRF project 3.7.5 are not fully supported by growers for the A and B class management categories.
+Fertiliser application rates detailed in MTSRF project 3.7.5 are not fully supported by growers for the A and B class management categories.
 For A class management, this project has used the Nitrogen Replacement Theory developed by CSIRO.
-This method of calculating fertiliser application rates is not yet accepted by industry, and has not yet been proven to be either scientifically or economically sound, although further scientific work is on-going.
-Therefore, particularly for the A class management category, the cane yields modelled by APSIM may not be achievable in reality with the low rate of fertiliser application.
+This method of calculating fertiliser application rates is not yet accepted by industry and has not yet been proven to be either scientifically or economically sound, although further scientific work is on-going.
 For B class management, fertiliser application rates are based on the 6 Easy Steps programme which is widely accepted by industry.
 For modelling and economic purposes a specific fertiliser application rate had to be chosen, whereas in reality the application rate is determined using 6 Easy Steps after relevant soil tests.
-The rate of nitrogen following a legume crop in fallow is also subject to further research and may be influenced by various biophysical, environmental and management factors.
-A sensitivity analysis was undertaken for plant cane nitrogen rates in A and B class management practices to determine the overall influence on Net Present Value (NPV) results.
+The rate of nitrogen to apply following a legume crop in fallow is also subject to further research and may be influenced by various biophysical, environmental and management factors.
+A sensitivity analysis was undertaken for plant cane nitrogen rates in A and B class management practices to determine the overall influence on net present value (NPV) results.
 The sensitivity analysis indicated that there is no impact on the overall NPV decision rule results when applying additional nitrogen (≤150kg/ha) to plant cane following a legume fallow.